raspberrypilearning/blender-snowman/en/step_1.md

 ## What you will make

+You will create a 3D model of a snowman.

 Here is how your finished piece will look.

 Click it and drag it around to see it in 3D!